 ARTICLE XV - INTEREST GROUPS

 Members with mutual interests may request authorization from the Board to form an interest group.
-Such groups may meet at the Society’s Library, subject to availability, and may publicize its meetings within the Society.
+Such groups may meet at the Library, subject to availability, and may publicize its meetings within the Society.

 Interest groups may not use funds of the Society for their operation.